DataCoveEU/API4INSPIRE/ogc-api/GS-Config-HY.md

 ![UML Overview of HY-N and TN-W](https://raw.githubusercontent.com/DataCoveEU/API4INSPIRE/gh-pages/images/Water%20Transport.png)

 ## Warning to XMLSpy users
 A note of warning to XMLSpy users, while usually this SW is quite stable, it does NOT like the HY-N schema.
+This has to do with the fact that the underlying UML data models utilize multiple inheritance, that is not supported in XML.
+GML Mixin technology enables provision of such UML models, but requires cyclic includes.
 Result is that it will claim that your files are invalid, but in this case, it's XMLSpy that's being invalid.